Apply to Host an ISA Meeting

 Details for proposals to host future ISA Symposium

-- The full proposal (2-3 pages) should include information outlined below.
-ISA Board will evaluate and compare proposals based on all parameters.
+The full proposal should include the information outlined below.
+The ISA Board will evaluate and compare proposals based on all parameters.

 - Name and description of the specific venue proposed, including